 Contact your local register office to make an appointment to register the stillbirth.

-A stillbirth should be registered within 42 days, but cannot be registered more than 12 months after it happened.
-There is no charge for the registration itself.
-If requested by the parent(s), a certificate will cost £4 at the time of registration.
-All certificates requested after the date of a registration will be £7.
+There is no charge for the registration itself, but there is a fee for any certificates, if requested by the parent(s).
 Only the child's mother or father (as named in the registration) can apply for a certificate after the day of registration.
 Certificates from older records can only be obtained from the General Register Office, tel: 0300 123 1837 and only by the mother or father.

 Usually it is the parent(s) who will register the stillbirth: